-The relative exploitation rate has been above and below the F{MSY} proxy in recent years (Figure 2-80).
+The relative exploitation rate has been above and below the F{MSY} proxy in recent years (Figure 2-86).

-Figure 2-80.
-Estimated annual relative exploitation rate of copper rockfish in Washington relative to the current proxy F{MSY} target, 1960-2020.
+Figure 2-90.
+Estimated annual relative exploitation rate of copper rockfish in Washington relative to the current proxy F{MSY} target, 1960-2020, based on the 2021 stock assessment.